Exotic tight contact structures on $\mathbb{R}^n$: Preparations for the definition of contact homology

 Next, it is clear from the description of $\Rb_{\alpha_\phi}$ that conditions \ref{item:admissible-s}~and~\ref{item:admissible-t} are also satisfied.

-Moreover, by Proposition~\ref{propn:admiss-reeb-orbits}, all of the Reeb orbits of any such extension will be contained in $\set{t\le T}$, so extending $\alpha$ to any non-degenerate form on $\set{t\le T}$ gives us a non-degenerate form on $V$ (here, we are using the well-known ``folk'' theorem that non-degenerate forms are generic).
+Moreover, by Proposition~\ref{propn:admiss-reeb-orbits}, all of the Reeb orbits of any such extension will be contained in $\set{t\le T}$, so extending $\alpha$ to any non-degenerate form on $\set{t\le T}$ gives us a non-degenerate form on $V$ (here, we are using that non-degenerate forms are generic).